silky/docs/argument protocol/ap.md

 application of the protocol is likely to be useful and good.

-Statement of conflicting positions
+Step 2 - Statement of conflicting positions
 --

 *Goals*: Determine objective argument positions, disassociation of argument from person.

-This step is perhaps obvious, but is often not done explicitly.
-Here we would like a clear and *objective* definition of the respective positions of both parties.
+While this may seem obvious, it is appropriate to do this explicitly.
+This step may occur in tandem with step 3, but in general all parties should attempt to establish clear and *objective* statements of their positions.
 In particular, all subjective claims should be resolved.

-In the resolution of subjective terms, it should also be that the argument becomes as de-personalised as possible.
+In the resolution of subjective claims, it should also be that the argument becomes as de-personalised as possible.
 The hope is that by the end of this, two completely objective positions are found, and that neither party feels emotionally attached to them.

-State conditions for loss
+Step 3 - State conditions for loss
 --

 *Goal*: Ensure useful argument outcome, promote direct consideration of each others